-2.9 Monitoring of Transactions
+2.7 Monitoring of Transactions

-a) Ongoing monitoring is an essential element of effective KYC procedures.
+(i) Ongoing monitoring is an essential element of effective KYC procedures.
 Banks can effectively control and reduce their risk only if they have an understanding of the normal and reasonable activity of the customer so that they have the means of identifying transactions that fall outside the regular pattern of activity.
 However, the extent of monitoring will depend on the risk sensitivity of the account.
 Banks should pay special attention to all complex, unusually large transactions and all unusual patterns which have no apparent economic or visible lawful purpose.
 Banks may prescribe threshold limits for a particular category of accounts and pay particular attention to the transactions which exceed these limits.
 Transactions that involve large amounts of cash inconsistent with the normal and expected activity of the customer should particularly attract the attention of the bank.
 Very high account turnover inconsistent with the size of the balance maintained may indicate that funds are being 'washed' through the account.
 High-risk accounts have to be subjected to intensified monitoring.
 Every bank should set key indicators for such accounts, taking note of the background of the customer, such as the country of origin, sources of funds, the type of transactions involved and other risk factors.
-High risk associated with accounts of bullion dealers (including sub-dealers) & jewelers should be taken into account by banks to identify suspicious transactions for filing Suspicious Transaction Reports (STRs) to Financial Intelligence Unit-India (FIU-IND) Banks should put in place a system of periodical review of risk categorization of accounts and the need for applying enhanced due diligence measures.
+Banks should put in place a system of periodical review of risk categorization of accounts and the need for applying enhanced due diligence measures.
 Such review of risk categorisation of customers should be carried out at a periodicity of not less than once in six months.
+Banks are also required to put in place an appropriate software application to throw alerts when the transactions are inconsistent with risk categorisation and updated profile of customers.
+It is needless to add that a robust software throwing alerts is essential for effective identification and reporting of suspicious transactions.